Recognition

 80lb.
 Neenah Desert Storm

-Bazzill solid blue and aqua cardstocks
+Bazzill solid blue cardstock, and scraps

-Stardream navy metallic cardstock
+Stardream metallic gold cardstock

 Embellishments